Northwestern distances itself from former lecturer after controversial op-ed urging Jill Biden to drop 'Dr.' title - KESQ

 CNN has previously reported that Biden plans to continue to teach while serving as first lady.

-Biden’s spokesman, Michael LaRosa, called the op-ed a “disgusting and sexist attack” in a tweet addressing the Journal’s opinion pages editor that called for the piece’s removal.
+Biden’s spokesman, Michael LaRosa, called the op-ed a “disgusting and sexist attack” in a tweet addressing the Journal’s opinion page editor that called for the piece’s removal.

 “If you had any respect for women at all you would remove this repugnant display of chauvinism from your paper and apologize to her,” he wrote.